StachRedeker/ArduinoMinimalCircuit/README.md

 3. Flash the code to the ATmega328P chip using the Arduino.

 ### 1. Set up the Arduino as a flashing device
 Connect the Arduino to your computer and fire up the Arduino IDE.
 You might want to disconnect the Arduino from your circuit.
-This is not strictly necessary, but I found that unwanted behavior can occur if connected to the circuit.
+This is not strictly necessary, but I found that unwanted behavior can occur if the Arduino is connected to the circuit.
 If you already connected the Arduino to the circuit, this is fine.
 But if problems occur, a good troubleshooting step can be to disconnect the Arduino from the circuit.

 In the Arduino IDE, go to `File > Examples > 11.
 ArduinoISP > ArduinoISP`.
 Upload this code to your Arduino board.